ThedSantana/Simple-Whatsapp-share-from-your-android-app/README.md

 <h2>Simple-Whatsapp-share-from-your-android-app</h2>

-This adroid app share a pre-writen text message from your android app to your whatsapp users
+This adroid app share a pre-written text message from your android app to your whatsapp users

 <h3>How to use it</h3>
   <ul>